 When it comes to using marijuana or drinking underage, there’s really no good choice.

-Just like alcohol, marijuana is illegal for people under 21 in all U.S. states.24
+Just like alcohol, marijuana is illegal for people under 21 in all U.S. states.25

-And just in case you’re thinking of the pot you may have smoked as a teen—you should know that today’s marijuana is stronger than in the past, contains dangerous chemicals, and can be laced with other drugs.26 Get tips for talking to your child about marijuana.
+And just in case you’re thinking of the pot you may have smoked as a teen—you should know that today’s marijuana is stronger than in the past, contains dangerous chemicals, and can be laced with other drugs.27 Get tips for talking to your child about marijuana.
 Learn more at Let’s Talk Cannabis.

 Marijuana may now be legal for adults in some states.
 But, like alcohol, that doesn’t mean it isn’t dangerous.
 Short-term marijuana use is linked to problems with learning, memory, and judgment as well as increased heart rate and motor vehicle accidents.
 And regular use is linked to problems later in life such as addiction, mental health issues, and decreased IQ.27 You should also remember that marijuana remains illegal for people under 21 in all U.S. states.28 For more information, visit the Vermont Department of Health’s Alcohol and Drug Abuse Program and the National Institute on Drug Abuse Website for Teens, or download your free Marijuana Talk Kit.